13 Mind-Blowing Facts About Canada’s Geography

 You can visit France—just off the coast of Newfoundland

 Thought it was impossible to travel from St. John’s to France in just three hours?
 Think again.
 Saint Pierre and Miquelon is an archipelago situated 25 kilometres off the southern coast of Newfoundland and Labrador—and the last piece of French territory in North America.
-Despite being located in the Canadian Maritimes, Saint Pierre and Miquelon is very much a part of France: its currency is the Euro, its customs and traditions are French, and the French its 6,000 inhabitants speak is more similar to Metropolitan French than Canadian French!
+Despite being located on Canada’s east coast, Saint Pierre and Miquelon is very much a part of France: its currency is the Euro, its customs and traditions are French, and the French its 6,000 inhabitants speak is more similar to Metropolitan French than Canadian French.